m5stack/m5-docs/docs/en/quick_start/m5stick/m5stick_quick_start_with_arduino_Windows.md

 Click `Upload`, to flash the code to the device.
 Once it's done, reset the device, The screen will display "Hello World!"

-**The button located on the bottom left is the power button, single-click to  reboot.
+**The button located at the bottom left is the power button, single-click to  reboot.
 To enter deep sleep mode, double click this button**